-- 5.3.36.
-Paragraph 61 of the NPPF (2018) sets out that the determination of the number of homes required should be based on the standardised housing methodology set out in national planning guidance.
+- 6.3.36.
+Paragraph 60 of the NPPF (2019) sets out that the determination of the number of homes required should be based on the standardised housing methodology set out in national planning guidance.
 This methodology uses household projections and information about the affordability of properties to establish the number of homes needed in the local area.
 Applying this methodology results in a local housing need for 5,580 homes over the plan period (an average of 279 homes per year).
-However, due to the growth aspirations of the council and the government it is proposed to set the housing target for the local plan as 6,500 homes. - 5.3.37.
-When taking into account completed new development (2013-2018), approved planning application commitments and windfall site (2013-2018), the number of homes that the Local Plan needs to allocate new development sites for is split between: - At least 5,850 homes within and adjacent to the Mansfield urban area and - At least 650 homes within Warsop parish. - 5.3.38.
+However, due to the growth aspirations of the council and the government it is proposed to set the housing target for the local plan as 6,500 homes. - 6.3.37.
+When taking into account completed new development (2013-2018), approved planning application commitments and windfall site (2013-2018), the number of homes that the Local Plan needs to allocate new development sites for is split between: - At least 5,850 homes within and adjacent to the Mansfield urban area and - At least 650 homes within Warsop parish. - 6.3.38.
 Assuming an average occupancy of 2.4 residents per dwelling would mean that these c.
 6,500 dwellings could be associated with a total further population increase of approximately 15,600 if they were all occupied by people who do not currently reside in Mansfield district.
-This would be a roughly 15% increase in the population of the district.
-This is likely to be a worst-case prediction, since in reality it is probable that a proportion of the new dwellings will be occupied by people who already live within Mansfield district. - 5.3.39.
-It has already been established that Mansfield makes a fairly large contribution to visits to Sherwood Forest Country Park (8% of visitors) and also to other parts of the ppSPA nearest to Mansfield district, particularly Clipstone Forest, Vicar Water and Sherwood Pines.
+This would be a roughly 15% increase in the population of the district46.
+This is likely to be a worst-case prediction, since in reality it is probable that a proportion of the new dwellings will be occupied by people who already live within Mansfield district. - 6.3.39.
+It has already been established that Mansfield makes a fairly large contribution to visits to Sherwood Forest Country Park and also to other parts of the ppSPA nearest to Mansfield district, particularly Clipstone Forest, Vicar Water and Sherwood Pines.
 The number of visitors from Mansfield district (although not necessarily the overall percentage) can potentially therefore be expected to increase by approximately 5% due to population increase over the plan period if we assume that behaviour patterns stay essentially similar.
-A modest but significant increase in visitors can thus be expected, particularly when the Mansfield Local Plan is considered in combination with other Local Plans across Nottinghamshire (since approximately a third of visitors to the Sherwood Forest Country Park live in the county). - 5.3.40.
-While trampling effects on the SAC are likely to be avoided through relocation of the visitor centre (see earlier), an increase in recreational activity may increase disturbance
+A modest but significant increase in visitors can thus be expected, particularly when the Mansfield Local Plan is considered in combination with other Local Plans across Nottinghamshire (since approximately a third of visitors to the Sherwood Forest Country Park live in the county). - 6.3.40.
+While trampling effects on the SAC are likely to be avoided through relocation of the visitor centre (see earlier), an increase in recreational activity may increase disturbance of nesting nightjar and woodlark in heathland and plantation clearings in absence of counter-balancing site management, access management or other mitigation. - 6.3.41.
+Around the Thames Basin Heaths SPA, specific new 'showpiece' areas of accessible natural greenspace known as SANG (in addition to access management and education) were considered necessary to offset any increase in visitors because of the large existing population (over 750,000 people) living within easy walking/driving distance of the Thames Basin Heaths SPA, its relatively small core catchment (5km) and the relative lack of other non-SPA forms of large-scale accessible natural greenspace in some of the surrounding authorities (such as Woking district and Surrey Heath district).
+Other parts of the country have smaller populations and more alternative greenspace already in existence than the Thames Basin Heaths.
+In these areas (such as the Breckland SPA) provision of additional 'showpiece' alternative greenspace (SANG), has been considered a less important component of mitigation.
+Rather, good general natural green infrastructure network provision has been considered adequate when coupled with access management and education.